Tips for Leafleting

 By Lori Stultz, Outreach Coordinator

 With the fall semester right around the corner (or for you lucky students who are already in the full swing of attending classes and completing assignments), the Vegan Outreach crew wanted to send along a few helpful reminders for when you are taking a break from studying and getting out to leaflet!
-Whether it is your first time, or you cannot remember how many times you have leafleted, these tips can make a positive difference on the number of booklets you hand out!
+Whether it’s your first time, or you cannot remember how many times you have leafleted, these tips can make a positive difference on the number of booklets you hand out!

 These tips come straight from the experienced leafleting pros here at Vegan Outreach!
-And we recommend checking out a more extensive list of leafleting tips on our website.

 The Best Time to Leaflet